 Because they are compact, scooters often can be difficult to spot if they’re left in the middle of the road by a careless rider.
 This could force a driver into a last-minute swerve that could injure the driver, another driver or pedestrians.
-Scooters are frequently transported from one area to another on vehicles like pickup trucks.
+In Broward County, scooters are frequently transported from one area to another on vehicles like pickup trucks.
 If they’re not secured properly during transport, they could easily fall to the road or highway without the driver noticing, creating a new and unaccustomed hazard that other drivers must watch for.

 At first thought, it’s easy to dismiss scooters as vehicles that could cause expensive property damage.
 However, being that scooter use is most prevalent in urban areas where real estate is tight and structures are closer to the street, it becomes easier to imagine a scenario where a car maneuvers away from a careless scooter rider and into a Fort Lauderdale storefront or house, causing a fortune in damages.

-What makes scooters so dangerous?
+What makes electric scooters so dangerous?